rrigato/pyprofile/README.md

-#pyprofile
+# pyprofile
-The goal of this repo is to poc code standards on python files to ensure function size
+The goal of this repo is to poc code standards on python and javascript file linting

 ## requirements
 - function line count by file starting with the main entry point